PurvangPatel/Grasping-of-Unknown-Objects-using-Top-Surfaces/README.md

-# Directed Research - Fall B-term 2022 - Vision Based Robotic Manipulation
+# Directed Research - Fall B-term 2022 - Vision-Based Robotic Manipulation

 Project : GRASPING OF UNKNOWN OBJECTS USING TOP SURFACES FROM A TABLE TOP